awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/copy-launch-config.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **AUTO SCALING**, choose **Launch Configurations**\.
+1. On the navigation pane, under **Auto Scaling**, choose **Launch Configurations**\.

 1. Choose **Copy to launch template, Copy all**\.
 This copies each launch configuration in the current Region to a new launch template with the same name and options\.

 1. Choose **Copy**\.

 Next, you can update your existing Auto Scaling groups to specify the launch templates that you created\.
-For more information, see [Replacing a launch configuration with a launch template](replace-launch-config.md)\.
-As another option, you can follow the procedure in [Replacing Auto Scaling instances based on an instance refresh](asg-instance-refresh.md) to add the new launch templates to your Auto Scaling groups and update your Auto Scaling instances immediately\.
+For more information, see [Replace a launch configuration with a launch template](replace-launch-config.md)\.
+As another option, you can follow the procedure in [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md) to add the new launch templates to your Auto Scaling groups and update your Auto Scaling instances immediately\.